Xilinx/Vitis-Tutorials/Machine_Learning_Tutorial/Section_1-Workflows/README.md

 ![vitis_stack](images/vitis_stack.png)

 Vitis software platform has a layered architecture.
 It helps engineers to focus on their own target but easy to exchange work results.
+For example, data scientists or machine learning engineers only needs to work on the domain specific development environments.
+The result can be converted to Vitis-AI consumable format for further deployment; Application developers takes the machine learning model from data scientists and adopt them to the accelerated libraries provided by Xilinx or partners; Vitis Core Development Kit, runtime and platform layered architecture ensures the service API are stable and provide cross-platform support.
+The workload to enable a new platform on hardware would be minimal.

-For example, there are commonly three types of workflows targeting different persona for Vitis and Vitis AI evaluation and development.
+There are commonly three types of workflows targeting different persona for Vitis and Vitis AI evaluation and development.

 | Workflow | Target Persona | Highlights in the Flow |
 |-----------|-----------------|------------------------|